annard/ABCopy4WebPages/README.md

 This has saved me a lot of anger and frustration with web sites that don't know how to clean up their data and make your life as a user difficult.
 You have to install the bundle in '~/Library/Address Book Plug-Ins'

-Let me know how you like it on twitter @realannard
+Let me know when you use it by sending me a message.